Miharth/Miharth/README.md

 - 👋 Hi, I’m @Miharth
-- 👀 I’m interested in coding and grphic work
+- 👀 I’m interested in coding and graphic work
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sidharthasahnii@gmail.com